 The big problem with most hosting reviews on the internet

 Affiliate marketing is a big industry.
 All of our products have affiliate programs too – as a matter of fact, for some people, it is a great incentive if they’re on the edge and not sure if they want to promote our plugins.
-The problem, however, is that in hosting people aren’t selective about which WordPress hosting companies they promote so what they do is positively promote and write convincing reviews that encourage people who don’t know any better to purchase hosting from a company that might not be the best for them.
+The problem, however, is that in the world of hosting people aren’t selective about which WordPress hosting companies they promote so what they do is just positively promote and write convincing reviews that encourage people who don’t know any better to purchase hosting from a company that might not be the best for them.

 Table of Contents